Reaper-ai/game_project/README.md

 1. Download the game files from [insert link].
 2. Extract the files to a desired location on your computer.
-3. Run the `AxtonsOdyssey.exe` file to start the game.
+3. Run the `AxtonsFable.exe` file to start the game.

 ## Credits